 Disclosure: Thank you BJ’s for sponsoring this post and collaborating your delicious cranberry recipe

-So without further ado, here’s the 4 ingredients needed to make this yummy recipe:
+So without further ado, here are the 4 ingredients needed to make this yummy recipe:

 Pour cranberries into a food processor bowl.